U.S. agency urges new safeguards following probe into deadly 2019 California boat fire

-Oct 20 (Reuters) - The U.S. safety investigator on Tuesday called for new safeguards to new small passenger vessels following a September 2019 early morning boat fire in California that killed 34 people.
+(Reuters) - A U.S. safety board on Tuesday called for new safeguards for small passenger vessels following a September 2019 early morning boat fire in California that killed 34 people.

-The board also called on the U.S. Coast Guard to establish an inspection program to verify roving patrols are conducted – as required.
+The board also called on the U.S. Coast Guard to establish an inspection program to verify that roving patrols are conducted as required.

+The Coast Guard said in a statement it would “carefully consider” the NTSB recommendations “through a deliberate process, which will include review by all subject matter experts and senior leaders responsible for implementing the potential regulatory changes.”

 The absence of a required roving patrol on the Conception likely delayed the initial detection of the fire and directly led to the high number of fatalities, the NTSB found.